jakebellacera/scenery.js/README.md

 ### Scenery elements

+Scenery elements are elements that contain scenes.
+All elements that will be animated within the Scenery must be a child of this element.

 #### data-scenery="string"

 Establishes the element as a Scenery.
-All elements that will be animated within the scene much be a child of this element.
+If this attribute is missing, scenery.js will not be able to find this element.

 #### data-scenery-delay-duration="number"

-The duration, in miliseconds, to wait between scene changes.
+The duration—in miliseconds—to wait between scene changes.

 ### Scene elements

+Scene elements are the individual elements that will be animated.
+They _must_ be a child descendant of a Scenery element.

 #### data-scenery-scene="number"